SeLite/SeLite.github.io/JavascriptSpecial.md

 * TOC
 {:toc}

+# Locating Javascript symbols in source

-# Locating a Javascript function in sources #
+## Locating a Javascript function
 There are various ways of how to define/set/override a function in Javascript (usually through setting it as if it were a field on the class prototype object).
-So if you need to debug/modify/extend a function, it may not be easy to locate.
-You can use the following regular expressions to find definition(s) of a function (if implemented in one of the common ways).
-Replace `FUNCTION` with the name of the function.
+Hence if you need to debug/modify/extend a function, it may not be easy to locate.
+You can use the following regular expressions to find definition of a function (if implemented in one of the common ways).
+Replace `FUNCTIONNAME` with the name of the function.

 The regex itself, e.g. for use in NetBeans: